Evening and weekend appointments available!Evenings & Weekends Available

 • Feelings of stress and anxiety

-If your teen is showing signs of self-esteem issues, it’s time to find some needed resources.
+If your teen shows signs of self-esteem issues, it’s time to find some needed resources.
+Through individual therapy sessions, adolescents can acquire valuable coping skills to manage stress and emotional challenges.

 Here are the most common issues that teens deal with in school, which can be more easily managed when teen therapy resources are made available: